ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 Enable SSH on your router if not already enabled.
 Use your preferred SSH client to connect to the router.

+*MerlinAU is now available through AMTM!*
+1. Simply connect to the router via SSH and type: "amtm" to load AMTM
+2. Select option (i) to view the list of available applications.
+3. MerlinAU is option (8) from AMTM.

+*Manual Installation*
 Download the script to your router:
 Copy and paste:
 ```bash